-Specifically, the city's goals were to enhance public safety and introduce other smart city solutions without compromising citizen privacy, understand how all solutions work individually and in concert with each other, and study how the solutions can translate successfully from urban area deployment to different types of neighborhoods.
-This pilot would inform broader city wide investments.
+Specifically, the city's goals were to enhance public safety and introduce other smart city solutions without compromising citizen privacy.
+The city wanted to understand how all solutions work individually and in concert with each other and study how the solutions can translate successfully from urban area deployment to different types of neighborhoods.
+This pilot would inform broader city-wide investments.

 DC also installed 20 Intelligent Video nodes for the PA2040 pilot for parking management solutions.
 When 30% of traffic congestion in urban areas can be attributed to drivers looking for parking, the ability to quickly and accurately find a parking space can not only reduce traffic congestion, but can also reduce fuel emissions spent searching the blocks for open spots.
 DC’s pilot includes a trial whereby a smartphone based application can display a map of open parking spots on a block-by-block basis in near realtime, a solution that works in both rural and urban locales, with obvious benefits in commuter-heavy areas.